-The Social Security Number Protection Act of 2010 was signed into law by President Obama in December of 2010, the same day he signed the Red Flags Clarification Act.
-This law originated in the Senate where it passed unanimously after being researched by the Senate Finance Committee.
+The law originated in the Senate, where it passed unanimously after being researched by the Senate Finance Committee.
 The House of Representatives approved the bill by a voice vote a couple of months after it was introduced.

-The SSN Protection Act of 2010 was written by the Congressional Research Service, part of the Library of Congress that does not have partisan affiliations, meaning that they are neither Democrat nor Republican.
-There were no amendments to the law once it reached the House of Representatives and Senate, so the law is pretty straightforward.
+The SSN Protection Act of 2010 was written by the Congressional Research Service—part of the Library of Congress that does not have partisan affiliations, meaning that they are neither Democrat nor Republican.
+There were no amendments to the law once it reached the House of Representatives and Senate, so it's pretty straightforward.

 What Is the Social Security Number Protection Act?